 Sibelius now adds cautionary (or courtesy) accidentals all by itself wherever they're needed, so you'll get fewer wrong notes in performance.
-The new options are all found on the Accidentals and Dots page of House Style • Engraving Rules, and allow Sibelius to show cautionaries:
+The new options are all found on the Accidentals and Dots page of House Style > Engraving Rules, and allow Sibelius to show cautionaries:

-- at the start of a bar where the previous note had a different accidental - · where any note in the previous bar had an accidental - where a non-initial note in the subsequent bar had an accidental - where any note in the previous bar and a non-initial note in the subsequent bar had a different accidental - where a note with an accidental is tied over a barline, any note at the same pitch in the following bar has a cautionary "cancelling" the accidental - where a previous note in a different octave had a different accidental (e.g. if you write C#5 C4 it puts a cautionary natural on the C4), if Show cautionary accidentals on all octaves is switched on.
+- where a note has an accidental in the previous bar, any note at the same pitch in the following bar has a cautionary "cancelling" the accidental (the cautionary will only appear if the first note of the bar is of the same pitch as the note with the accidental in the previous bar, if Apply auto cautionaries only up to first note of next bar is switched on) - where a note with an accidental is tied over a barline, any note at the same pitch in the following bar has a cautionary "cancelling" the accidental - where a previous note in a different octave had a different accidental (e.g. if you write C#5 C4 it puts a cautionary natural on the C4), if Show cautionary accidentals on all octaves is switched on.